Mecklenburg

-Mecklenburg (/de/; Mękel(n)borg /nds/) is a historical region in northern Germany comprising the western and larger part of the federal-state Mecklenburg-Western Pomerania.
+Mecklenburg (from Mękel(n)borg /nds/) is a historical region in what is now northern Germany comprising the western and larger part of the federal-state Mecklenburg-Western Pomerania.
 The largest cities of the region are Rostock, Schwerin, Neubrandenburg, Wismar and Güstrow.

 The name Mecklenburg derives from a castle named Mikilenburg (Old Saxon for "big castle", hence its translation into Neo-Latin and Greek as Megalopolis), located between the cities of Schwerin and Wismar.
 In Slavic languages it was known as Veligrad, which also means "big castle".
 It was the ancestral seat of the House of Mecklenburg; for a time the area was divided into Mecklenburg-Schwerin and Mecklenburg-Strelitz among the same dynasty.

 Linguistically Mecklenburgers retain and use many features of Low German vocabulary or phonology.

 The adjective for the region is Mecklenburgian or Mecklenburgish (mecklenburgisch); inhabitants are called Mecklenburgians or Mecklenburgers (Mecklenburger).

 Geography

 Mecklenburg is known for its mostly flat countryside.
 Much of the terrain is boggy, with ponds, marshes and fields as common features, with small forests interspersed.
 The terrain changes as one moves north towards the Baltic Sea.

 Under the peat of Mecklenburg are sometimes found deposits of ancient lava flows.
 Traditionally, at least in the countryside, the stone from these flows is cut and used in the construction of homes, often in joint use with cement, brick and wood, forming a unique look to the exterior of country houses.

 Mecklenburg has productive farming, but the land is most suitable for grazing for livestock.